dokipen/express-endpoint/README.md

 ## Develop

-develop.sh runs the tests and app in a loop, restarting the loop each time a source file is changed.
+The develop script runs the tests and app in a loop, restarting the loop each time a source file is changed.
 You'll need inotifywait to use develop.sh.
 On gentoo and debian/ubuntu it is provided by the inotify-tools package.

-    $ ./devlop.sh
+    $ npm run-script develop

 ## Demo